Breast Density: Are You Informed?

 Female patient getting mammography scan.
 Source: Shutterstock

-In addition to mammograms, data is supportive of adding supplemental breast imaging studies such as whole breast ultrasound, molecular breast imaging or contrast-enhanced mammogram for women with dense breast tissue, to aid in the detection of breast cancer.
+In addition to mammograms, data is supportive of adding supplemental breast imaging studies, such as whole breast ultrasound, for women with dense breast tissue, to aid in the detection of breast cancer.
 Breast MRI is recommended, in addition to mammography, for women at high risk for breast cancer based on a strong family history of breast cancer.
-Since 2019, many states in the US have required women undergoing mammography to be informed whether they have dense breasts.
-However, it is also important to note that breast density is just one of several risk factors for breast cancer, and many other factors also contribute to an individual's overall risk.

 Learn more: Breast Cancer Risk Factors